American Steamship Company: History

 In the late 1970s and early 1980s, ASC became one of the first shipping companies to introduce onboard computers on all of its vessels.

 From 2002 to 2006, the company partnered with Oglebay Norton Marine Services to create a combined "Alliance Fleet" of 18 US-Flagged vessels operating on the Great Lakes, making it the largest American domestic provider of dry bulk self-unloader transportation services on the Great Lakes.
 In 2006 following the completion of bankruptcy proceedings surrounding Oglebay Norton and its holdings, ASC divested several smaller vessels from the former Oglebay fleet while acquiring two additional 1,000 foot vessels and one smaller "River Class" vessel from the former company, which then formed the basis of the subsequent 11-vessel fleet for the next decade.

 On February 7, 2020, GATX announced on their corporate website that an agreement for the sale of American Steamship Company had been reached and was pending regulatory approval before proceeding.
-On May 17, 2020 it was announced that the buyer was American Industrial Partners (AIP), who owned RAND Logistics Inc and their subsidiary fleets of Grand River Navigation and Lower Lakes Towing.
+On May 17, 2020 it was announced that the buyer was American Industrial Partners (AIP), a hedge fund group that had purchased RAND Logistics Inc and their subsidiary fleets of Grand River Navigation and Lower Lakes Towing as they emerged from bankruptcy proceedings.

-In early 2021, Rand Logistics Inc. chartered out the operations of ASC's five smaller "River Class" Vessels to their sister fleet, Grand River Navigation as a cost-cutting measure, while retaining the six 1,000 foot vessels under ASC operational ownership.
+In early 2021, Rand Logistics Inc. chartered out the operations of ASC's five smaller "River Class" Vessels to Grand River Navigation as a cost-cutting measure, while retaining the six 1,000 foot vessels under ASC operational ownership.
 As of January 2023, ASC continues to operate its six 1,000 foot vessels as part of the combined Rand Logistics Group.